yohanduartep/APOD-script/README.md

 # APOD-script
-A script to download NASA APOD
+A script to download NASA APOD if it is an image.